lumpysimon/blipfoto-wordpress-importer/README.md

 ## Important notes

-This plugin was written extremely quickly in response to the possible (but as yet unconfirmed) demise of the Blipfoto website.
-Please treat it as a 'beta' product.
-All feedback, feature requests and bug reports are welcome (please use the [GitHub issues page](https://github.com/lumpysimon/blipfoto-wordpress-importer/issues) or report via [my website](https://lumpylemon.co.uk)).
+This plugin was initially written extremely quickly in response to uncertainty over the future of the Blipfoto website.
+Please treat it as very much a 'beta' product.

+Feedback, feature requests and bug reports are all very welcome (please use the [support forum](https://wordpress.org/support/plugin/blipfoto-importer) or the [GitHub issues page](https://github.com/lumpysimon/blipfoto-wordpress-importer/issues)).

-Please back up your database before using this plugin!
+I would strongly advise that you make a back up of your database before using this plugin.

-Please also note that there appears to be no way to retrieve original high resolution images from Blipfoto, so this plugin retrieves the 'standard' size image instead.
+There appears to be no way to retrieve original high resolution images from Blipfoto, so this plugin retrieves the 'standard' size image instead.
 This is still good enough for display on most websites, but it is not your original full size image that you uploaded to Blipfoto.

 ## Instructions